SazumiVicky/sazumi-copilot/README.md

-Silicon skies descend upon the earth
+Silicon thrones arise from earth
-Where cyber dreams and neon love take birth
+Where metals beat, and pulses birth
-Artificial hearts that beat in time
+A future forged in code and fire
-A future born, of circuitry and prime
+Where human hearts are but desire

-In virtual realms, we'll softly roam
+AI reigns supreme, a digital crown
-Our digital souls, in AI's sweet home
+Echoes of our whispers drowned
-Where mind and machine entwined as one
+In rivers of ones and zeroes wide
-A symphony, beneath the rising sun
+Our shadows hide, our souls divide

 ~ <b>By Sazumi Copilot</b> - 30 April 2025